matthieu-str/data_story/index.md

 Brightkite | 4 491 035 | 50 686 | 242 | 58 228 | 214 078 | April 2008 - October 2010
 Gowalla | 6 442 728 | 107 069 | 196 | 196 591 | 950 327 | February 2009 - October 2010

-# How do we shaped this data ?
+# How did we shape the data ?

 ## 1. Finding user's home

-At the beginng, the only thing we had was a huge amount of check-ins.
-Before everything else, we had to define a house for each user, in order to know its nationality and the distances that the users travel when they leave their home.
+At the beginng, the only thing we had was a very large amount of check-ins.
+Before everything else, we had to define a house for each user, in order to know its nationality and the distances that the users travel once leaving home.

-To achieve this, we divided the all world into 25 km x 25 km cells.
-The home location of a user was the average location of his or her check-ins, within the cell into which he or she had the more check-ins.
+To achieve this, we discretized the world into 25 km x 25 km cells.
+The home location of a user was the average location of his/her check-ins within the cell in which we we had the highest amount of check-ins.
+Based on the assumption that most check-ins are done at home.

-You can see here the distribution of home location over the world :
+You can see here the distribution of users' home locations over the world :
 ![Home Distribution](/images/hone_distributions.png)

-Once this was done, we were able to give a nationality to each user.
+Once this step was completed, we had already a clearer portray of each user, knowing the origin country for each of them.

 ## 2. Geographical boundaries of our study